Comcast/cmb/README.txt

 CMB consists of two separate services, CQS and CNS.
 CQS offers queuing services while CNS offers publish / subscribe notification services.
 Both services are API-compatible with Amazon Web Services SNS (Simple Notification Service) and SQS (Simple Queuing Service).
-CNS currently supports these protocols for subscribers: HTTP, CQS and email.
+CNS currently supports these protocols for subscribers: HTTP, CQS, SQS and email.
 CMB services are implemented with a Cassandra / Redis backend and are designed with high availability and horizontal scalability in mind.

 The most basic CMB system consists of one of each